 By default, the data is rolled up by project for easier billing to clients.
 To roll-up time by individuals, for easier team management, click the "switch" button.

-Additionally, you can filter the data using the 'Filters' option to filter by project, project tags, custom fields, users, teams, roles, labels, and timesheet categories.
+Additionally, you can filter the data using the 'Filters' option to filter by project, project tags, custom fields, users, teams, roles, labels, timesheet categories, and Timesheet status.

 Calculation: Sum of hours submitted for a project/person